 - Salt and pepper to taste

-In a large pot, sauté leeks they start to soften.
-Meanwhile, in another pot, heat stock, water, fennel ends and fronds, 1/3 of celery and chopped parsley on medium heat.
+In a large pot, sauté leeks in olive oil until the leeks start to soften.
+Meanwhile, in another pot, heat stock, water, fennel ends and fronds, fennel seed, 1/3 of celery and chopped parsley on medium heat.

 To leeks, add fennel, fennel stalks and remaining celery.
 Cook until fennel starts to soften, approximately 5 to 10 minutes, stirring often.
 Add potato and a generous pinch of salt.
 Stir then add all the contents from the pot with the stock.
 Add the summer savory and rosemary and bring to a boil.
 Once it boils, bring to a simmer, cover and cook for about 25 minutes.